IHTSDO/MLDS/src/main/documentation/Data-management.md

 # Data Management

 ## Database
-The system uses a Postgres database.
+The system uses a MySQL database.
 On system startup, the application connects via the configured database/username/password parameters.
 It then launches the Liquibase databsae configuration tool configured by the [master changelog](../resources/config/liquibase/master.xml).
 See [DatabaseConfiguration.java](../java/ca/intelliware/ihtsdo/mlds/config/DatabaseConfiguration.java)

 Liquibase runs from an empty database and: